andylemin/PFUI/DECISIONS.md

 floored at one second, because Redis treats `EXPIRE 0` (or negative) as "delete now".

+## Unbound is built from a release tag, resolved at install time

+`install-client-unbound.sh` asks NLnet Labs for its newest `release-*` tag rather than carrying a version.
+Three things follow from that choice:

+Tags, not branches.
+The `branch-<version>` heads are pruned upstream (nothing before 1.23 survives), so a version named in the script goes stale and then vanishes.
+Release tags are permanent.

+`git ls-remote`, not the GitHub releases API.
+It needs no token, has no rate limit, and uses the git the installer already requires.
+The API would also depend on a release being marked "latest" by hand.

+Git, not the signed release tarball.
+The tarball is PGP-signed, which the clone is not, and that is a real gap.
+It stays a clone because the OpenBSD build needs `Makefile.bsd-wrapper` dropped into a source tree, and because `configure` is committed upstream so no autoreconf is needed.
+Verifying the source is worth doing and is not done here.

+## The Unbound build is tested in a Linux container

+`client-unbound/tests/container/` builds Unbound with `--with-pythonmodule` and runs PFUI_Unbound inside it, on Debian.
+It cannot prove the OpenBSD build, and it is not trying to: what it protects is the pythonmod interface.
+No distribution ships Unbound with the Python module, so PFUI is the only consumer of that build, and an upstream API change used to surface as an operator's install failing.

+Two things it caught immediately, both of which the OpenBSD installer gets from base and would not have revealed: building from the git tree needs flex and bison, and `configure --with-pythonmodule` looks for `python`, not `python3`.

+It also settles what the TTL labelling in `read_rr` rests on: against 1.26.0 and against `master`, the reply path reports a relative TTL and the cache path an absolute unix timestamp, so `kind` means what `PROTOCOL.md` says it means.
+That was previously an assumption.

+## UDP has a message-size ceiling

+`UDP_DGRAM_CEILING` (1400 bytes) bounds a PFUI message over UDP.
+This is not a buffer that wants raising: a datagram above the link MTU fragments and PF commonly drops fragments, so UDP cannot carry the large answers TCP handles.
+A message above the ceiling is logged and dropped rather than truncated silently.
+Accepted because UDP is lab-only and gated behind `ALLOW_INSECURE_UDP`; the fix for a real deployment is TCP.

 ## UDP has a message-size ceiling

 `UDP_DGRAM_CEILING` (1400 bytes) bounds a PFUI message over UDP.
 This is not a